YuliyaDzemidovich/aviation-api/README.md

 - 3d party integration with https://api.aviationapi.com
 - Observability - Spring Actuator endpoints: health, info, loggers (non-prod profiles)
 - Observability - exposed prometheus
+- Resilience4j for retries and circuit breaker
 - Tests - Integration and E2E

 ### Trade-offs
 - [Time limit] JsonNode used to handle JSON response from third party - probably we'll need fields mapping on our side
 - [Time limit] logs injection with user input (ICAO code) - that needs either input validation or no input logging
+- [Time limit] no security implemented

 ### Next Steps
 - Add validation for input ICAO code - that will lower incorrect requests earlier than they reach 3d party side